There are two things Rob and Carly Jennings won’t compromise ever again – feeding their dairy cows and fertiliser applications.

 A lesson learnt.
 The next line of heifers Rob and Carly purchased came from similar breeding to their own and they’ve retained them all.

-During the drought their LIC animals didn’t need as much feed yet continued to produce 480-490kg of milk solids per lactation, according to Rob.
+During the drought their LIC cows didn’t need as much feed yet continued to produce 480-490kg of milk solids per lactation, according to Rob.

 Kiwi genetics in the past and future